vlazed/FE-Player-Template/README.md

 Script documentation is work-in-progress.
 Generally, the user of this template should only modify the contents of the animation module.

 # Acknowledgements
-- A friend who introduced me to their FE Bike script.
-This would not exist if not for them
+- A friend who introduced me to their cool FE Bike script.
+This would not exist if not for them.
+- Nexo for their implementation of filtering enabled reanimation.
+I do not have the animator itself, but I have seen how the script works, and that propagated the development of this framework.
+- kuraga for the R15 reanimation.
+I'm glad that they released the source code for their reanimation, as I was able to achieve R6 and R15 support for this template
-- Dance+emote Animations from Club Boates, Midnight Horrors, R6 Dances, Royal Hillcrest, Midnight Horrors
+- R6 Dance+emote Animations from Club Boates, Midnight Horrors, R6 Dances, Royal Hillcrest, Midnight Horrors.
+I've only hand-selected a few animations from there for testing purposes.
 - richie0866 for rbxm-suite and Rostruct and MidiPlayer.
 Their method of loading models allowed me to design the UI without having to touch code.
-The framework here is inspired by Rostruct and MidiPlayer.
+The framework here is inspired by Rostruct and MidiPlayer (I made the UI just by looking at MidiPlayer).
 - Many existing reanimations.
 They help alot with inspiration!